Understanding Hospital Charges

 General team member who can provide you with an estimate of what you will

 owe.
 Their estimate will be based on your health insurance coverage and

 the contracted rate your insurance company has with the General, called

 Get an Estimate

-Before your visit, it’s a good idea to get an estimate of how much
+Before your visit, it’s a good idea to get an idea of how much your

 It Starts with Health Insurance